sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 ## Overview of the sedex Client as a Docker Container

 With the official Docker image provided by sedex, you can run the current sedex Client as a container.
-All functionality provided by sedex can be used comfortably with all advantages containers have to offer.
+All functionality provided by sedex can be used comfortably with all the advantages containers have to offer.

-The diagram below shows the main components of the sedex Client Docker container.
-The components are described individually below the diagram.
+The diagram below shows the main components of the sedex Client Docker container, which are described individually in the following.

 ![Overview of the sedex Client as a Docker Container](/assets/v6/sedex-client-container-volume-overview-1.png)